BONSAMURAIS/bonsai/repositories_overview.md

 ## RDF conversion, data, storage
 1. [rdf](https://github.com/BONSAMURAIS/rdf) - Contains .ttl files of concepts defined in the ontology. e.g. ActivityType, FlowObject...
 (Insufficient documentation)
-2. [bontofrom](https://github.com/BONSAMURAIS/bontofrom) - parses a table and creates a BONsai onTOlogy from the table (Insufficient documentation)
-3. [arborist](https://github.com/BONSAMURAIS/arborist) -  Generate the URIs needed for the BONSAI knowledge graph.
+2. [arborist](https://github.com/BONSAMURAIS/arborist) -  Generate the URIs needed for the BONSAI knowledge graph.
 Designed to work with core BONSAI ontology.
-4. [importer](https://github.com/BONSAMURAIS/importer)- imports RDF into the triplestore .
+3. [importer](https://github.com/BONSAMURAIS/importer)- imports RDF into the triplestore .
 BONSAI seeder is a cmd line interface utility that parses .ttl files and updates their content to the Jena instance
-5. [triple-store](https://github.com/BONSAMURAIS/triple-store) - Competency queries and information related to the Bonsai RDF triple-store backend: Apache Jena (Multiple issues on development of SPARQL endpoint)
+4. [triple-store](https://github.com/BONSAMURAIS/triple-store) - Competency queries and information related to the Bonsai RDF triple-store backend: Apache Jena (Multiple issues on development of SPARQL endpoint)
+5. [bontofrom](https://github.com/BONSAMURAIS/bontofrom) - parses a table and creates a BONsai onTOlogy from the table (Insufficient documentation) **Deprecated repo.
+Use arborist instead**.

 ## Correspondence tables
 1. [Correspondence-tables](https://github.com/BONSAMURAIS/Correspondence-tables) - Work space for the correspondence tables working group for BONSAI hackathon 2019